libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: getBitrate() -> int

             Returns the number of bits in the file per second.

+        .. py:method:: getContainerFormat() -> string

+            Returns the video file format.
+This is a string such as :samp:`avi` or :samp:`mpeg`.

         .. py:method:: getCurFrame() -> int